 How did you get started in the industry?

 I started reading bridal magazines in high school.
 From there, my desire to live and breathe weddings has only grown.
-I have certificates through Flowers Canada, Canadian Institute of Floral Design and Wedding Planners Institute of Canada.
+I have certificates through Flowers Canada, Canadian Institute of Floral Design and Wedding Planning Institute of Canada.
 I have taken several courses on garment design, garment construction and alterations so I have been able to make wedding gowns and bridesmaids dresses.
 With the floral courses, I’ve design and built my client’s florals and decor items for their weddings.
 I’ve also done some stationery design for clients as well.
 There has always been a learning curve to each element of weddings and the learning never seems to end which makes things interesting and challenging.

 Where do you find design inspiration?

 Grace Ormonde and WedLuxe inspire my clients and therefore inspire me.
 Preston Bailey and Karen Tran are also sources of inspiration.
 Often times the client’s venue can be a source of inspiration as well.